Andereoo/TkinterWeb/docs/TKINTERWEB.md

 ## *`TkinterWeb.TkinterWeb` Documentation*

 ## Overview
-**The `TkinterWeb` class is the low-level widget that bridges the gap between the underlying Tcl Tkhtml3 widget and Tkinter.
+**The `TkinterWeb` class is the low-level widget that bridges the gap between the underlying Tkhtml3 widget and Tkinter.
 It provides the basic functionality nessessary for accessing Tkhtml3 from Python scripts.**

 ## Usage
 **Because the main purpose of the TkinterWeb widget is simply to call Tkhtml3 functions, using this widget is not particularily straightfoward and is missing a lot of functionality.**
 **Do not use this widget unless absolutely nessessary.
 Instead use the [HtmlFrame widget](HTMLFRAME.md).**

-The HtmlFrame widget is built on top of this widget, so variables and functions in this API can be called from the HtmlFrame via `yourhtmlframe.html.variableorfunction`.
-This enables access to underlying settings and commands that are not a part of the HtmlFrame API.
+This API reference is provided becasue the HtmlFrame and HtmlLabel widgets are built on top of this widget.
+The underlying TkinterWeb widget can be accessed through the `html` property of the HtmlFrame and HtmlLabel widgets to access underlying settings and commands that are not a part of the HtmlFrame API.

----

 ## Class API